pantheon-systems/documentation/source/content/guides/local-development/03-jenkins.md

     ![SCM view](../../../images/integrations/scm_settings.png)

-5. We want code changes to trigger our build (as opposed to setting up a periodic build, for example).
-Under **Build Triggers**, Check the box labelled, "GitHub hook trigger for GITScm polling".
+1. Click  **Build Triggers** and check the box labelled "GitHub hook trigger for GITScm polling".
+This allows code changes to trigger your build (as opposed to setting up a periodic build, for example).

-6. Under **Build Environment**, check the box labelled "Inject environment variables to the build process."
+1. Click **Build Environment** and check the box labelled "Inject environment variables to the build process."

-7. In the **Properties File Path** field, enter the path to your Jenkins environment variables file.
-On Debian-based systems, it's usually `/var/lib/jenkins/envVars.properties`.
+1. Enter the path to your Jenkins environment variables file in the **Properties File Path** field.
+On Debian-based systems, this is usually `/var/lib/jenkins/envVars.properties`.
 If it doesn't already exist, create an empty file.

-8. In the **Properties Content** field, add the following variable one per line, with no quotation marks:
+1. Add the variable below, one per line, with no quotation marks in the **Properties Content** field:

     - **SITE_ID=**your-site-name

     ![Env vars view](../../../images/integrations/env_vars.png)

-9. Check "Use secret text(s) or file(s)" option.
-A new button called **Bindings** will appear. add a secret text binding.
-Name it **TERMINUS_TOKEN** and select the Terminus secret text credential from the dropdown:
+1. Check the "Use secret text(s) or file(s)" option, click **Bindings**, add a secret text binding named **TERMINUS_TOKEN**, and select the Terminus secret text credential from the drop-down:

     ![Bindings](../../../images/integrations/jenkins-binding.png)